 - Jones Fracture.
 This is a fracture of the fifth metatarsal, which is the long bone on the outside of the foot.
 Jones fractures are generally associated with sprained ankles, because it's common for them to happen when an ankle rolls and the outside of the foot follows suit.

 - Metatarsal Stress Fracture.
 This will usually be an incomplete crack in one of the five metatarsal bones located in the forefoot.
 These come from repetitive or excessive motions and are commonly linked to running, dancing, or jumping.
-A person who exercises too much may develop a metatarsal stress fracture.
+A person who plays sports or exercises too much may develop a metatarsal stress fracture.

 - Navicular Stress Fracture.
 This type of stress fracture has similar causes to the metatarsal stress fracture, but it affects the navicular bone (a bone in the mid-foot, right at the top of the arch).